babbleberry/rpi4-osdev/part15-tcpip-webserver/README.md

 What happened to _arp.c_?
 -------------------------
 You'll notice that I've merged _arp.c_ and _kernel.c_.
+I have also gone away from doing anything wih multicore or IRQ timers to keep this kernel simple.
 We still initialise the network card in exactly the same way but, when we're done, we call this function in Guido's code:

 ```c
 init_udp_or_www_server(myMAC, deviceIP);